adb421/Manipulation/README.txt

 pc104.allocateTraj(numPts); %cmd = 1
 This function is extremely important, if must be done before any trajectory sending functions.
 This function tells the PC104 how large the arrays need to be so they can be allocated. numPts is the length of the trajectory, which should be the same for all the different vectors.
+Note that num_pts is optional if pc104.num_pts is already set.